Crissov/unicode-proposals/body-parts.md

 ### H. Already Representable:

-People currently are using a variety of metaphors especially for genitalia
+People currently are using a variety of metaphors especially for genitalia.

+The meat-on-bone and the skull-with-crossbones emojis already include **bones**.

 ### I. Logos, Brands etc.